5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - Working Internet Connection
 - Download and install [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases)

+> [!CAUTION]
+>
-- :warning: Keep a backup of your working EFI folder on a FAT32 formatted USB flash drive in case something goes wrong!
+> Keep a backup of your working EFI folder on a FAT32 formatted USB flash drive in case something goes wrong, so you can boot your system via USB!

 ### For users updating from OpenCore 0.6.5 or lower